fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnssl_settings.html.markdown

 * `saml_redirect_port` - SAML local redirect port in the machine running FCT (0 - 65535).
 0 is to disable redirection on FGT side.
 * `web_mode_snat` - Enable/disable use of IP pools defined in firewall policy while using web-mode.
 Valid values: `enable`, `disable`.
 * `ztna_trusted_client` - Enable/disable verification of device certificate for SSLVPN ZTNA session.
 Valid values: `enable`, `disable`.
+* `server_hostname` - Server hostname for HTTPS.
+When set, will be used for SSL VPN web proxy host header for any redirection.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
+* `get_all_tables` - Get all sub-tables including unconfigured tables.
+Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
+Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `tunnel_ip_pools` block supports: